cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

 In the above code we use the :doc:`/views/helpers/html` and :doc:`/views/helpers/text` helpers to assist in generating our view output.
 We also use the :php:func:`h` shortcut function to HTML encode output.
-You should remember to always use ``h()`` when outputting user data to prevent HTML injection issues.
+You should remember to always use ``h()`` when outputting data to prevent HTML injection issues.

 The **tags.ctp** file we just created follows the CakePHP conventions for view template files.
 The convention is to have the template use the lower case and underscored version of the controller action name.

-You may notice that we were able to use the ``$tags`` and ``$articles`` variables in our view.
+You may notice that we were able to use the ``$tags`` and ``$articles`` variables in our view template.
 When we use the ``set()`` method in our controller, we set specific variables to be sent to the view.
-The view will make all passed variables available in the templates as local variables.
+The View will make all passed variables available in the template scope as local variables.

 You should now be able to visit the **/articles/tagged/funny** URL and see all the articles tagged with 'funny'.